sigmorphon/sigmorphon.github.io/sharedtasks/2017/task.md

 title: "Task"
 ---

+The shared task has concluded!
+Thanks to all those who participated.
+All data (including the test sets) will be hosted on this site.
+Please read [here](http://www.aclweb.org/anthology/K17-2001) for a detailed analysis of submitted systems and the results.

 The shared task consists of two sub-tasks.
 Sub-task 1 asks participants to inflect word forms based on labeled examples.
 Sub-task 2 asks participants to fill partially filled out paradigms based on a limited number of full paradigms seen as training data.

 Systems may compete in either or both of these sub-tasks.
 Training examples and development examples will be provided for each sub-task.
 For each language, the possible inflections are taken from a finite set of morphological **tags**.